IcebergThings/VM-76/ASM76/spec.md

 3. `LCMM [size]`
 	-	Specify local memory size (in bytes)
 	-	It does not has a maximum limit in theory
+	-	It is 16KB by default
+	-	As the command runs, the data in the memory will be cleared and initialized with all zero
 4. Load data in memory
 	-	`LDLA [Local Memory Adress], [Register]`
 		- Load Local Long (8 bytes) from Adress